 The 2014/15 season was a huge disappointment on the previous two seasons with a fourteenth place finish compared to a top five position achieved in the previous two seasons and a playoff loss against Merthyr on both occasions.
 The main reason behind our disappointing season was the large amount of injuries we had to key players and mainly defenders.
 A number were long term and a couple of them were still absent for the start of the 2015/16 season.
 A good run in the Red Insure Cup (Southern League Cup) saw us reach the quarter-finals where we lost 2-0 at home to North Leigh.
 In the FA Cup we won two earlier rounds against Hallen and AFC Totton before losing 3-0 at Conference South side Havant & Waterlooville in the Second Round Qualifying.
 In the FA Trophy we lost at home to Fleet Town by the odd goal in three in the Preliminary Round.

 The 2015/16 season saw a couple of wins in the FA Cup and FA Trophy that helped the clubs funds.
 The team finished the season in a playoff position and just as they did in 2012 and 2013 they unfortunately lost at the semi-final stage once more.
 On this occasion it came from a 2-1 defeat at Taunton Town but overall although a disappointing end the players did themselves proud and were unlucky to lose a game they dominated.
-At the start of this 2016/17 season the team saw a shake up with a number of experienced players being released and a group of youngsters set to make their mark on the team and the Southern League.
+The 2016/17 season saw a team shake up at the beginning with a number of experienced players being released and a group of youngsters set to make their mark on the team and the Southern League.
+The players worked hard all season and all but for a late slip we could have made the playoffs as the team finished in sixth place, just one position outside the playoffs.
+In the Cups we had a couple of games in each of the major competitions, the FA Cup and FA Trophy, but was successful in winning the Wiltshire Senior Cup, beating neighbours Highworth Town 2-1 in the final.